astronomer/docs/learn/custom-xcom-backends-tutorial.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Airflow offers the possibility to use [XCom](airflow-passing-data-between-tasks.md) to pass information between your tasks.
-By default Airflow uses the [metadata database](airflow-database.md) to store XCom, which works well for local development purposes but can become limiting.
+By default Airflow uses the [metadata database](airflow-database.md) to store XComs, which works well for local development purposes but can become limiting.
 For production environments, Airflow supports configuring a custom XCom backend.

-This allows you to push and pull XCom to and from an external system such as [AWS S3](https://aws.amazon.com/s3/), [GCP Cloud Storage](https://cloud.google.com/storage) or [Azure Blob Storage](https://azure.microsoft.com/en-us/products/storage/blobs/) or [MinIO](https://min.io/) instance.
-This tutorial offers example code for each of these object storage solutions.
+This allows you to push and pull XComs to and from an external system such as [AWS S3](https://aws.amazon.com/s3/), [GCP Cloud Storage](https://cloud.google.com/storage) or [Azure Blob Storage](https://azure.microsoft.com/en-us/products/storage/blobs/) or a [MinIO](https://min.io/) instance.

-Common reasons to use a custom XCom backend are:
+Common reasons to use a custom XCom backend include:

 - Needing more storage space for XCom than the metadata database can offer.
 - Running a production environment where custom retention, deletion and backup policies for XCom are desired.
 With a custom XCom backend you do not need to worry about periodically cleaning up the metadata database.